xiaoyeye/CNNC/README.md

 #################INPUT################################################################################################################################

-#1, bulk_gene_list.txt is the list that converts bulk expression data gene set into gene symbol IDs.
-Format: 'gene symbol IDs\t bulk gene ID'
+#1, `bulk_gene_list.txt` is the list that converts bulk expression data gene set into gene symbol IDs.
+Format: `'gene symbol IDs\t bulk gene ID'`

-#2, sc_gene_list.txt is the list that converts sc expression data gene set into gene symbol IDs.
-Format: 'gene symbol IDs\t sc gene ID'
+#2, `sc_gene_list.txt` is the list that converts sc expression data gene set into gene symbol IDs.
+Format: `'gene symbol IDs\t sc gene ID'`

-#3, gene_pair_list is the list that contains gene pairs and their labels. format : 'GeneA    GeneB     0'
+#3, `gene_pair_list` is the list that contains gene pairs and their labels. format : `'GeneA    GeneB     0'`

-#4, data_separation_index_list is a number list that divide gene_pair_list into small parts
+#4, `data_separation_index_list` is a number list that divide gene_pair_list into small parts

 #Here we use data separation index list to divide gene pairs into small data parts, and make sure that the gene pairs in each index inteval is completely isolated from others.
 And we can evaluate CNNC's performance on only a small data part.

 #if users do not want to separate data, they can just generate a index list to divide the data into N equal parts.

-#5, bulk_expression_data  it should be a hdf5 format. users can use their own data or data we provided.
+#5,` bulk_expression_data`  it should be a hdf5 format. users can use their own data or data we provided.

-#6, sc_expression_data  it should be a hdf5 format. users can use their own data or data we provided.
+#6, `sc_expression_data`  it should be a hdf5 format. users can use their own data or data we provided.

-#7， flag, 0 means do not generate label list; 1 means to generate label list.
+#7， `flag`, 0 means do not generate label list; 1 means to generate label list.
 #################OUTPUT

 It generate a NEPDF_data folder, and a series of data files containing Nxdata_tf (NEPDF file), ydata_tf (label file) and zdata_tf (gene symbol pair file) for each data part divided.